-- Host Group: A group of similar hosts.
+- Host: A server, workstation, network device, etc. that is being monitored. - Host Group: A group of similar hosts.
 For example, you could group all web servers, file server, etc. - Service: The service being monitored on the host, such as HTTP, DNS, NFS, etc. - Service Group: Allows you to group multiple services together.
 This is useful for grouping multiple HTTP for example. - Contact: Person to be notified when an event takes place.
 Nagios can be configured to send emails, SMS messages, etc.